sagamedia - docuseries - wdr - our very own farm

 Goats must also be officially recorded.
 An employee of the goat breeding association comes to check on Kathy and Sven.
 They experience a real miracle.
 Meanwhile, the self-supporters Mira and Daniel have to realize how tedious their task is and how much they are at the mercy of the whims of nature.
 They bring in crop failures.
 Bitter, because they have invested a lot of money and time in their sideline.
 The hope that chicken breeding will be successful is all the greater.

-First aired on: 07/03/2022 and in the ARD media library
+First aired on: 07/03/2022 and in the ARD MEDIA LIBRARY

 sagamedia - docuseries - wdr - our very own farm - episode 8